Activity keeps your brain sharper, even if you have dementia

 One theory had been that exercise protects the brain from the damage caused by aging.
 This study didn’t give any clues as to how that might be happening.
 “There must be other proteins or molecular mechanisms that we didn’t check or new pathologies that are waiting to be discovered,” he said.

+The findings support the idea that exercise and other activity give the brain an extra resilience and what's called cognitive reserve — extra resources that the brain can call on to keep memory and thinking clear even as brain cells die.

-“We still showed that in the people without dementia that there are still associations of higher levels of activity with higher cognition,” he said.
+“We still showed that in the people without dementia that there are still associations of higher levels of activity with higher cognition,” Buchman said.

 More than 5 million Americans have Alzheimer’s, and this is expected to snowball as the population ages.
 There’s no cure, and treatments do not work well.
 Drugs such as Aricept, known also as donezepil, and Namenda can reduce symptoms for a time but they do not alter the course of the disease.